 The full text of our Notice of Right to Access follows:

 The New Jersey Public Access to Government Records Act N.J.S.A.
 47:1A-1 et. seq. (the “Act”) requires that the College grant members of the public access to government records as defined in the Act.
 The Act safeguards from disclosure proprietary and private records and information.

-To make a request for Open Public Records Act, Open Public Meetings Act or Freedom of Information records, contact Brookdale’s Public Records Custodian Bonnie Passarella by calling 732-224-2239 or e-mailing firstname.lastname@example.org Her office is in the Brookdale Administrative Center (BAC) on the second floor; use Parking Lot #3.
+To make a request for Open Public Records Act, Open Public Meetings Act or Freedom of Information records, contact Brookdale’s Public Records Custodian Bonnie Passarella by calling 732-224-2239 or e-mailing email@example.com Her office is in the Brookdale Administrative Center (BAC) on the second floor; use Parking Lot #3.
 Individuals who are in need of their academic records (including Official Transcripts) should visit: www.brookdalecc.edu/transcripts to make their transcript request, or contact firstname.lastname@example.org for more information.

 Requestors must fill out a form specific to their request.
 You can find the Request Form in the Office of the President or here as a PDF.

 You may request access for government records anonymously.